fulcrumgenomics/fgbio/tools/develop/ZipperBams.md

 and the names of tag sets, which will be expanded into sets of tag names.
 Currently the only named tag set is "Consensus" which contains all the per-base consensus tags produced by fgbio consensus callers.

+By default, reads present in the unmapped BAM but absent from the aligned BAM (e.g., removed by adapter trimming) are written to the output as unmapped.
+Use `--exclude-missing-reads` to exclude them entirely.

 By default the mapped BAM is read from standard input (stdin) and the output BAM is written to standard output (stdout).
 This can be changed using the `--input/-i` and `--output/-o` options.